GothicCowboy/GothicCowboy/README.md

-clawd wolf / AM kinnie.
+clawd wolf / AM / Kiryu kinnie.

 IHNMAIMS.

+in milkmăn we trust, ănd in us he thrusts.

 Queer. > @Stipsl , i love this queer.

-wanna talk? find me a fucking link that works.
+wanna talk? i use google chăt most of the time.

-sometimes im really odd and hyper, and :3
+sometimes im really odd and hyper, sometimes im dry ăs fuck.

 but thats just because im trying my best. please be kind, or i will be a complete asshole to you, theres no need to be a fucking cunt! 🫀